Library MoreDep

 end.

 With pairOut available, we can write cfold in a straightforward way.
 There are really no surprises beyond that Coq verifies that this code has such an expressive type, given the small annotation burden.
-In some places, we see that Coq's match annotation inference is too smart for its own good, and we have to turn that inference off by writing return _.
+In some places, we see that Coq's match annotation inference is too smart for its own good, and we have to turn that inference off with explicit return clauses.

 Fixpoint cfold t (e : exp t) : exp t :=